Sheffield to Orkney by train and ferry

 The first time we travelled from Sheffield to Orkney, we left late in the afternoon and arrived in Aberdeen around 22:00.
 We had a minor delay on the first train, so we had to hurry a little in order to catch the second one.
 The first train came all the way from Penzance, so this route if also suitable for people travelling from the south of England.
 Getting from Sheffield to Aberdeen will take between 6 and 7 hours, with a transfer in either York or Edinburgh.
 Because we arrived so late, we booked a B&B in Aberdeen.
 We used next day to cycle to Drum Castle and have lunch at Foodstory in the city.
 After that, we boarded the ferry about an hour before departure at 17:00 and arrived in Kirkwall at 23:00.

 When taking an early train from Sheffield in the morning, you can make it to Kirkwall within one day.
-This is what we did on our second trip to Orkney.
-It still allows for a decent amount of leeway time in case there are train disruptions.
+This is what we did another trip to Orkney.
+It still allows for a decent amount of leeway time in case of train disruptions.
 I would advise against booking a cabin, pod or recliner chair on the way to Orkney, since you’re not spending a full night on the ferry.

 Lotte on the train to Orkney with bikes and a sign of Edinburgh Waverley station in the background